 History is not about factual accumulation: it is about the process of enquiry into how we find out about the past and how we are able to be sure what really did happen.
-This process of discovery is, of course, is one of the things about the teaching of history at St. Peter’s that makes it fun and enjoyable for children to learn.
+This process of discovery is, of course, one of the things about the teaching of history at St. Peter’s that makes it fun and enjoyable for children to learn

 History is taught in Reception classes as an integral part of the topic work covered during the year as required by Early Years Foundation Stage (EYFS) of the National Curriculum, the history aspects of children’s work relates to the objectives set out in the Early Years Outcome which underpin curriculum planning for the children.
 Children begin to learn that as they grow they are increasingly able to do things independently.
 This emerging knowledge and understanding can be used to explore crucial early historical skills.

 The school uses the National Curriculum and a topic based creative curriculum as the basis for its curriculum planning.